Greece Moments Greece Moments

 Barren plains surround the mighty Taygetos Mountains

-In the Inner Mani, the foothills of the Taygetos Mountains with their peaks over 2,000 meters high are most impressive.
-The Messa Mani (Greek for inside) is one of the few areas of Greece that were never occupied by the Ottoman Empire.
-Presumably, the region was simply not livable enough for the occupiers.
+In the Inner Mani, the foothills of the Taygetos Mountains, with their peaks rising over 2,000 metres, are particularly impressive.
+The Messa Mani (Greek for “inside”) is one of the few areas of Greece that was never occupied by the Ottoman Empire.
+Presumably, the region was simply too inhospitable for the occupiers.

-As a visitor, you probably have to warm up to the Innere Mani first.
-Greece connoisseurs will find a region with mysterious charm.
-With the exception of the coastal towns and Areopoli, many places are hardly developed for tourism.
-Some villages seem abandoned, there are only a few taverns or cafés.
+As a visitor, you may need some time to warm up to the Innere Mani.
+But connoisseurs of Greece will find a region with mysterious charm.
+With the exception of the coastal towns and Areopoli, many places are barely developed for tourism.
+Some villages seem almost abandoned, with only a few taverns or cafés.

-💡 Mani Travel Guide: The Peloponnese travel guide from Michael Müller Verlag contains many valuable tips and background information about the Mani region and was a good companion during our Peloponnese trip: View on Amazon*
+💡 Mani Travel Guide: The Peloponnese travel guide from Bradt contains many valuable tips and background information about the Mani region and makes a great companion for your Peloponnese trip: View on Amazon*

 Areopoli and Limeni

-The linchpin of this part of the Mani is the 800-inhabitant Location: Areopoli.
-Here they have adapted quite well to tourism.
+The hub of this part of the Mani is Areopoli, a town of around 800 inhabitants.
+It has adapted quite well to tourism.
 The village was built on a mountain plateau above the coast and looks like a fortification from a distance.
-Especially for Greeks from Kalamata, Areopoli is a popular weekend destination.
+Areopoli is a popular weekend destination, especially for Greeks from Kalamata.

-The medieval town centre inspires with narrow cobbled streets and traditional stone houses.
+The medieval town centre delights with narrow cobbled streets and traditional stone houses.
 Many of the former fortified towers have been extensively converted into holiday accommodation in recent years.
-Between the Plateia of March 17 and the Plateía Kapetán Matapásome restaurants and bars have settled.
+Between the Plateia of March 17 and the Plateía Kapetán Matapá, several restaurants and bars have sprung up.

-Only 5 km from Areopoli is Limeni, the former loading port of the town.
-The hamlet is a typical postcard motif of the Mani.
-Limeni with its restored buildings, the cozy fish restaurants and the turquoise blue sparkling sea.
-It is worth staying here for a few hours.
+Only 5 km from Areopoli lies Limeni, the town’s former loading port.
+The hamlet is a classic postcard motif of the Mani.
+Limeni charms with its restored buildings, cozy fish restaurants, and sparkling turquoise blue sea.
+It’s well worth spending a few hours here.

 Limeni Areopoli Mani Peloponnes